9 min read

-Lastly, you may have current email subscribers who are interested in your email marketing funnel.
-Although they are already on your email list, you have the opportunity to send them tailored content through the marketing funnel.
+Lastly, you may have current email subscribers who are interested in your email funnel.
+Although they are already on your email list, you have the opportunity to send them tailored content through the funnel.

 This increases your chances of converting audience members who have already bought into your brand and trust you, helping you increase the customer’s lifetime value.
 You can do this simply by adding a link for interested subscribers to click on with an automated Link Trigger in ConvertKit, tagging them for your marketing funnel.
 Easy, right?

 Think of landing pages as opt-in forms on steroids.
 Instead of embedding a small opt-in form onto your website, you can create a dedicated landing page (also sometimes referred to as a sales page) that leads to your email marketing funnel.
 You’ll have room there to include additional copy and a preview of your offer.